How to build rapport with hard to reach pupils

 Problems are opportunities

 Every time our pupils have a problem (even a behaviour problem!), they are expressing an unmet need.
 If we transform the way we see problems and see them as opportunities to empathise, connect and support (not solve), instead of being a barrier for rapport we can get closer to our pupils through them.

 Ask for advice

 Next time you keep a pupil behind to have a chat about their behaviour, try asking them for some advice and see how it affects your rapport.
-For example if they say the problem was that they bored, say “I want to make lessons more fun, how do you think I could do that?
+For example, if they say the problem was that they bored, say “I want to make lessons more fun, how do you think I could do that?
 What activities have we done that you have enjoyed?”.
 Then follow their advice and announce to the class that you are doing the activity because of a request and make eye contact with the pupil.
-This is great way to get that pupil on side.
+This is a great way to get that pupil on-side.